The best restaurants in Kensington & Chelsea

 BÓHA

-Having opened just last year, Bóha has already made a name for itself on the King’s Road food scene.
-It takes its Irish roots seriously, with bar bites and snacks – known as Amh & Beag in Gaelic – including baked Guinness rarebit and native lobster cocktail, before larger plates (Don Tábla) featuring wagyu ragu and pan-roasted halibut.
-However the real star of the show is the Síniú (signature) section of meats sourced from County Wicklow displayed in Bóha’s dry-aged locker: pick from Irish chocolate-fed wagyu tomahawk, wagyu sirloin and an Irish rump cap, all showcased next to its glass-fronted kitchen, allowing diners the opportunity to watch their steaks sizzle.
+Having opened just last year, Bóha has already made a name for itself on the King's Road food scene.
+It takes its Irish roots seriously, with bar bites and snacks – known as Amh & Beag in Gaelic – including baked Guinness rarebit and native lobster cocktail, before larger plates (Don Tábla) featuring wagyu ragu and black cod in Irish curry.
+However, the real star of the show is the Síniú (signature) section of meats sourced from County Wicklow displayed in Bóha’s dry-aged locker: pick from Irish chocolate-fed wagyu tomahawk, wagyu sirloin and an Irish rump cap, all showcased next to a glass-fronted kitchen, allowing diners the opportunity to watch their steaks sizzle.

 562 King's Road, SW6 2DZ, visit bohalondon.com